alinawaz160/alinawaz160/README.md

 **Educational Career**

-		I have successfully completed my intermediate education journey at Islamia College Sukkur Pakistan.
-I am currently pursuing my undergraduate degree in Software Engineering, which is a dynamic and rapidly evolving field at the intersection of technology and innovation.
+		I have successfully completed my graduation journey at Mehran University Of Engineering And Technology Jamshoro Pakistan in Sofware Engineering.

 **Professional Experience**